-You probably (most of our readers are American) use dollars in your daily transactions.
+You probably use dollars in your daily transactions (most of our readers are American).
 Why?
 The United States is the world's largest economy, backed by the world's largest military.
 In modern times, the dollar, as currency, has experienced remarkably stable inflation -- with a few hiccups here and there.

-The pro-Bitcoin currency argument is similar to that for precious metals -- in times of severe crisis, people will turn to a medium of exchange that can't be so easily manipulated by central governments.
+The argument for Bitcoin is similar to that for precious metals -- in times of severe crisis, people will turn to a medium of exchange that can't be so easily manipulated by central governments.
 Compared to Bitcoins, gold and silver, as tracked by SPDR Gold and iShares Silver , have been models of stability.
-In the time that Bitcoin's twice become a million-plus-bagger, Gold is up about 35%, and silver about 60%.
-Yet, despite this comparative stability, you never really hear about anyone buying a pizza with gold, which actually occurred in one early Bitcoin transaction before media hype created its first bubble in 2011.
-Even if it were feasible, most gold and silver buyers would rather hold onto their metals in the expectation of greater values later.
+In the time that Bitcoin has twice become a million-plus-bagger, gold is up about 35%, and silver about 60%.
+Yet despite this comparative stability, you never hear about anyone using gold to buy a pizza with gold.
+Meanwhile, Bitcoin fetched one early adopter a pizza pie back in 2010, before media hype created its first bubble in 2011.
+Even if it were feasible, most gold and silver buyers would rather hold on to their metals in the expectation of greater values later.

 Buying something with Bitcoin is a lot like buying something using a thinly traded penny stock.
 Your employer won't pay you in penny stocks -- you have to go to a specialized website running specialized software to buy it using the dollars deposited in your bank account.
-After you bought it, you could go to sleep tonight with $10,000 in penny stocks, and wake up tomorrow with $20,000 or $20.
-You can tilt the odds in your favor of waking up with $20,000 by manipulating the media, or by simply bringing enough resources to bear on the tiny penny stock's trading to move prices on your own.
-Then, even if you succeed at getting your penny stock to double in your sleep, you'll still have to find someone willing to take the penny stock at its higher price in exchange for something else you want (most likely more dollars), and very few traders are going to be willing to do that.
-And why would you want to dispose of your penny stock after it's just doubled?
+After you bought it, you could go to sleep tonight with $10,000 in penny stocks and wake up tomorrow with $20,000 or $20.
+You can tilt the odds in your favor by manipulating the media or simply bringing enough resources to bear on the tiny penny stock's trading to move prices on your own.
+Then, even if you succeed at getting your penny stock to double in your sleep, you'll still have to find someone willing to take the penny stock at its higher price in exchange for something else you want (most likely more dollars), and very few traders are willing to do that.
+And why would you want to dispose of your penny stock after it has just doubled?
 If it doubled once, it can do so again!

-It's notoriously unstable, has limited utility, and is built for the sort of world that would have little use for it.
-Bitcoins might have made a few early adopters a lot of money by playing to the Greater Fool theory, but it seems to offer nothing for the rest of us.
+It's notoriously unstable, it has limited utility, and it's built for the sort of world that would have little use for it.
+Bitcoins might have made a few early adopters a lot of money by playing to the "greater fool" theory, but it seems to offer nothing for the rest of us.